Kiri Te Kanawa: Operatic pop

-Her comment was met with backlash from music critics and industry personnels, including producer Gray Bartlett, who discovered Westenra, and Katherine Jenkins via her spokesperson.
+Her comment was met with backlash from music critics and industry personnel, including producer Gray Bartlett, who discovered Westenra, and Katherine Jenkins via her spokesperson.

 Traditional Latin Mass

 On 2 July 2024, The Times published a letter to the editor, co-signed by Te Kanawa and numerous other Catholic and non-Catholic public figures, calling upon the Holy See to preserve what they describe as the "magnificent" cultural artifact of the Catholic Church's Traditional Latin Mass.

 Litigation

 In 2007, the event management company Leading Edge sued Te Kanawa for breach of contract after she cancelled a concert with Australian singer John Farnham.
-She cancelled after learning that his fans sometimes threw their underwear on stage, which he would then proudly display.
+She cancelled after learning that when Farnham was on stage his fans sometimes threw underwear which he would then proudly display.
 The court found that no contract had been made by the two parties, so Te Kanawa was not liable for damages, but Mittane, the company that employs and manages her, was ordered to reimburse Leading Edge A$130,000 for expenditures already incurred.